Can Dogs Eat Blackberries? Safe in Moderation

 Bottom Line

 Blackberries are a safe, low-calorie, fibre-rich treat for dogs.
-They share the trace xylitol consideration of raspberries but at concentrations that do not approach toxicity thresholds at normal portions.
+Unlike raspberries, they are not a notable natural xylitol source, so the only xylitol caution is added xylitol in sugar-free products.
 Wild-foraged berries are fine if the location is clean; pick higher and away from roads and sprayed fields.
 Frozen berries are a particularly good format.